 In summary, Titration aka Slowing and Portioning has these benefits:

-- enables the body, emotions and mind to process and integrate past trauma successfully
+- Integration.
+Enables the body, emotions and mind to process and integrate past trauma successfully

-- opens space for settling, regulation, resolution, reaching calm alert
+- Nervous System Regulation.
+Opens space for settling, regulation, resolution, reaching calm alert

-- heals fracturing, splitting, disintegration and shattering experiences
+- Recovery of Sense of Self.
+Heals fracturing, splitting, disintegration and shattering experiences

-- helps you gain more information about the inner landscape and what is occurring within it, which can inform the way the therapy progresses.
+- Obtain Information.
+Helps you gain more information about the inner landscape and what is occurring within it, which can inform the way the therapy progresses.

-- allows for the natural functions and rhythms of the nervous system to surface and be repaired
+- Nervous System Repair and Recovery.
+Allows for the natural functions and rhythms of the nervous system to surface and be repaired

 Heidi Hanson is an artist and writer in Asheville, North Carolina currently working on an illustrated book chronicling her journey healing from Post Traumatic Stress Disorder.